creativecreature/sturdyc/README.md

 &nbsp;

-In addition to this, we've seen our number of outgoing requests decrease by more than 90% while still serving data that is refreshed every second.
-This setting is configurable, and you can adjust it to a lower value if you like.
+In addition to this, we've seen our number of outgoing requests decrease by more than 90%.

 # Adding `sturdyc` to your application:

-The API has been designed to make it effortless to add `sturdyc` to your application.
+The API has been designed to make it effortless to add `sturdyc` to an existing application.
 We'll use the following two methods of an API client as examples:

 ```go